 Over the last three years we have been treated to some amazing speakers as part of the excellent Auckland Conversations series.
 I have learnt a huge amount from the experts about design, planning, heritage, environment and socio-economics.
 All topics of huge relevance to the discussion about Auckland’s future development.

 Of all the speakers, Harvard Professor Edward Glaeser who visited in July, was an absolute standout.
-The author of the Triumph of the City: How our Greatest Invention Makes Us Richer, Smarter, Greener, Healthier and Happier he spoke from an international perspective about urban policy, housing affordability, road pricing, the environmental challenge and what makes a modern day competitive city.
+The author of the Triumph of Cities: How our Greatest Invention Makes Us Richer, Smarter, Greener, Healthier and Happier he spoke from an international perspective about urban policy, housing affordability, road pricing, the environmental challenge and what makes a modern day competitive city.

 Key points that I noted: